HL7/fhir-shorthand/input/pagecontent/reference.md

 The [CodeableReference](https://hl7.org/fhir/R5/references.html#codeablereference) datatype was introduced as part of FHIR R5 release sequence.
 This type allows for a concept, a reference, or both.
 FSH supports applying bindings directly to CodeableReferences and directly constraining types on CodeableReferences.
 When applying a type rule (e.g., `code only CodeableReference(Medication)`), the element's reference property is constrained to the given type, but its concept property remains available for use (unless otherwise constrained by another rule).

-To assign values to a CodeableReference, set the CodeableReference's concept and reference properties directly.
+To assign values to a CodeableReference, authors MAY assign a FSH Coding or reference directly to the CodeableReference element.
+Assigning a Coding to a CodeableReference element assigns the Coding to the element's concept property.
+Assigning a reference to a CodeableReference element assigns the reference to the element's reference property.
+Assigning a Coding does not affect the CodeableReference's reference property, nor does assigning a reference affect the CodeableReference's concept property.
+If preferred, authors MAY assign a CodeableConcept's concept and reference properties directly.

 **Examples:**